Issahab2/mini-library/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is private and proprietary.

 ## Support

-For issues and questions, please open an issue in the repository or contact the development team.
+For issues and questions, please open an issue in the repository or contact issahab2@gmail.com.

 ---